Skip to content ↓

 International travel

-MIT students traveling abroad should check the Department of State (DOS) website for the risk rating for their destination.
-(The DOS rating takes into account a variety of risk factors including health/disease, crime, terrorism, civil unrest, and natural disasters).
-Regardless of risk level, travelers are strongly encouraged to read and follow any DOS travel advisories for their destination (in particular with regard to modes of transportation).
+MIT students traveling abroad should carefully review the Department of State (DOS) website for the risk rating and travel advisories for their destination.
+(The DOS rating takes into account a variety of risk factors, including health/disease, crime, terrorism, civil unrest, and natural disasters).

-If the Department of State risk level for your destination changes prior to departure, you may be required to request a waiver or you may need to postpone or cancel your trip.
+If the DOS risk level for your destination changes before departure, you may be required to request a waiver or you may need to postpone or cancel your trip.
 Travelers are urged to plan accordingly.

 High-risk waiver application